 Kodeclik Blog

-We will learn about quadrants in math, specifically quadrants in two dimensional cartesian geometry.
+We will learn about quadrants in a graph, specifically the quadrants in two dimensional coordinate plane geometry.

-As the name suggests, a quadrant means “one fourth” and refers to a quarter of the cartesian plane defined by the x- and y-axes.
+As the name suggests, a quadrant means “one fourth” and refers to a quarter of a graph plane defined by the x- and y-axes.

-In the cartesian plane, the x-axis and y-axis are at right angles to each other and the point at which they intersect is called the origin.
+In the coordinate plane, the x-axis and y-axis intersect at right angles and they divide the plane into four quadrants.
+The point at which the axes intersect is called the origin.

-As the picture above shows the quadrants are named Quadrants I, II, III, and IV starting from the (top, right) quadrant and moving in the counter-clockwise direction.
-Points in Quadrant I (top right) have x-values positive and y-values positive.
-Points in Quadrant II (top, left) have x-values negative and y-values positive.
-Points in Quadrant III (bottom, left) have both x- and y-values to be negative.
-Finally, points in Quadrant IV (bottom, right) have x-values positive but y-values negative.
+As the picture above shows the quadrants are named Quadrants i, ii, iii, and iv starting from the (upper right) quadrant and moving in the counter-clockwise direction.
+Points in Quadrant I (upper right) have x-values positive and y-values positive.
+Points in Quadrant II (upper left) have x-values negative and y-values positive.
+Points in Quadrant III (lower left) have both x- and y-values to be negative.
+Finally, points in Quadrant IV (lower right) have x-values positive but y-values negative.
 The above figure gives you a handy way to remember the signs of quadrants.

 Thus, the x-coordinate or the abscissa specifies the horizontal distance of your point from the origin and by looking at the sign we can glean whether we need to move right or left from the origin.
 Similarly, the y-coordinate or the ordinate specifies the vertical distance of the point from the origin and the sign indicates whether we should move up or down from the origin.